 Smoke infiltrates every nook and cranny of a house and can leave behind an unpleasant smell that lingers on for a long time after the source of the smoke is gone.
 If you've moved into a house where the previous tenants were heavy smokers and chose not to take their habit outside, you probably noticed the smell immediately.
-All you need are ways to get rid of the cigarette smell in your house.
-Some natural deodorizing remedies will work well to remove the stale smoky smell.
+Here are some natural deodorizing remedies that work well to remove the smell of smoke.

 Replace Furnace Filters

 Furnace filters can have not just the smoke smell, but also the contaminants of cigarettes embedded in the filter.
 As the filter gets filled with the contaminants, they will travel throughout the house.
 Changing the filters will do your environment wonders for both smell and the harmful chemicals.

 Make sure to clean your ducts.
 If you follow every tip but leave your ducts untouched, you will be doing all that work for nothing.
 The cigarette smell and chemicals can get down in the ducts and then just resurface as air blows through them, plaguing your home with the smell of smoke.